PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Experimental Results

-The eICU collaborative Reseach Database, collected through the Philips eICU program, contains highly granular critical care data of 200,859 patients admitted to 208 hospitals from across the United States \cite{pollard2018eicu}.
-For the purpose of our study, we mainly utilized three files: \begin{itemize} \item \textbf{admissionDrug.csv.gz:} a compressed file which contains details of medications that a patient was taking prior to admission to the ICU.
-This table includes the patient identifier and admission drug information for this patient such as the drug name, dosage, timeframe during which the drug was administered, the user type and specialty of the clinician entering the data, and the note type where the information was entered. \item \textbf{patient.csv.gz:} a compressed file providing patient demographics and admission and discharge details for hospital and ICU stays. \item \textbf{admissionDx.csv.gz:} a compressed file that includes the patient identifier and the primary diagnosis for admission to the ICU per the APACHE scoring criteria.
-Entered in the patient note forms. \end{itemize}
+\textbf{Dataset.} The eICU collaborative Reseach Database, collected through the Philips eICU program, contains highly granular critical care data of 200,859 patients admitted to 208 hospitals from across the United States \cite{pollard2018eicu}.
+For the purpose of our study, we mainly utilized three files: admissionDrug.csv.gz, patient.csv.gz and admissionDx.csv.gz.

-With these three files, we could simply obtain the disease labels for each patient from the \textit{apacheadmissiondx} variable in the \textit{patient.csv.gz} file.
+With these three files, we could obtain the disease labels for each patient from the \textit{apacheadmissiondx} variable in the \textit{patient.csv.gz} file.
 In order to generate the diagnosis text data for each patient, we extract all the drug names for this patient from the \textit{admissionDrug.csv.gz} file and the diagnosis data from the \textit{admissionDx.csv.gz} table, and integrated them into a single text file for this patient.
 Finally, we got 40678 effective patient samples for our research, and 7 different disease labels for each sample.
-In order to generate the heterogeneous tasks for our experiment, with the same scheme of MIMIC-CXR x2.0.0, we extract 5 silo datasets from the original dataset by making sure: \begin{itemize} \item the 1:1 ratio of positive samples and negative samples for each silo. \item first select data from the class which includes more samples to generate 5 different datasets with similar size. \end{itemize}

-Table \ref{tab:4} shows the number of samples for each client and its label in detail.
-After that, we would select three different clients for training tasks to pretrain the traditional federeated learning, MetaFL, and PMFL models, and select another one for test task to evaluate in the server.
+In order to generate the heterogeneous tasks for our experiment, with the same scheme of MIMIC-CXR v2.0.0, we extract 5 silo datasets from the original dataset.
+After that, we would select three different clients for training tasks to pretrain the traditional federated learning, MetaFL, and PMFL models, and select another one for test task to evaluate in the server.